exuperian/RedPitayaTutorials/Tutorials/PROJ_LEDCounter/README.md

 ### Clock signals

 Most digital circuits need a clock signal, which oscillates between 0 and 1 at a predetermined rate.
 This is a useful resource if you want to, for example, make some LED lights blink.
 It is also important for synchronisation.
-The diagram in Vivado represents a physical circuit, and it will take electric signals different amounts of time to travel through the various connections.
+The diagram in Vivado represents a physical circuit the FPGA will replicate, and it will take electric signals different amounts of time to travel through the various connections.
 Circuit elements can wait one clock cycle in between processing, giving the signals time to catch up.

 ### Binary counters

 The clock signal is too fast to drive the LEDs directly, so we have to slow it down.
 The simplest way to do this is with a *binary counter*.
 Lots of great expositions come up if you search "How to count in Binary", so we'll just give a brief overview here.

 Our regular number system is base ten.
-This means that we have ten digits which we count with:
+This means that we have ten digits that we count with:

 0, 1, 2, 3, 4, 5, 6, 7, 8, 9

 This lets us count from zero to nine.
-To count beyond this, we add an extra digit and repeat the process:
+To go beyond this, we add an extra digit and repeat the process:

 10, 11, 12, 13, 14, 15, 16, 17, 18, 19

 When we run out of digits, we increment the first digit from 1 to 2.
-Eventually we'll reach 99.
-At this point we add a third digit:
+Eventually we'll reach 99, at which point we add a third digit:

 98, 99, 100, 101, 102